Skip to main content

 Subject

-Save the date: walking pilot for {{company_name}} starts {{pilot_start_date}}
+Get the app: our walking pilot starts {{pilot_start_date}}

 Body